SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 [![solution](https://flat.badgen.net/badge/solution/available/green?icon=github)](webapp)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=github)](https://sap-samples.github.io/ui5-mdc-json-tutorial/ex1/dist)
 # Exercise 1: How to Use the MDC Table

-This exercise we will learn how to create a JSONTableDelegate for an MDC Table in an XMLView.
+In this exercise we will learn how to create a JSONTableDelegate for an MDC Table in an XMLView.
 These elements are crucial when building an MDC application that interacts with JSON data.

 ## Step 1: Create a JSONTableDelegate